kchomski/pip-manager/README.md

 <b>Q</b> - exit
 </pre>

-As you can see options are displayed all the time and are pretty self-explanatory, so using pip-manager should be really simple and straightforward.
+As you can see options are displayed all the time and are pretty self-explanatory, so using `pip-manager` should be really simple and straightforward.

 Second column shows current version installed, whereas third column shows the newest stable version available.
-It may not be so well visible here, but if there is a newer version available than the one currently installed, it will be printed with <b>bold</b> font (look at `flask` above).
+It may not be so well visible here, but if there is newer version available than the one currently installed, it will be printed with <b>bold</b> font (look at `flask` above).
 If you have newest version already installed it will be printed greyed out.

 #### IMPORTANT: Protected distributions
 To protect yourself from accidentally removing needed distributions, you can add them to `[protected]` section in `config.ini` file (located in `pip-manager` installation directory).
-This way you can select all packages with `A` and remove them with `Delete` and everything except protected packages will be uninstalled.
+This way you can select all packages by pressing `A`, uninstall them with `Delete` and everything except protected packages will be uninstalled.
 By default `pip`, `setuptools` and `wheel` are listed in the aforementioned file.
 To uninstall protected distributions you have to either uninstall them manually (`pip uninstall some_dist`) or remove them from `config.ini` file.